 Corporate governance remains a journey and a continual work in progress in SingPost as we strive to improve our corporate governance.
 The Company recognises that a good corporate governance framework is essential in protecting its shareholders' interests by delivering good corporate performance, underpinned by sustainable benefits for the economy, the environment and society.
 Both the Board and Management of the Company are committed to achieving the highest standards of corporate governance and promoting effective stewardship in its practices and governance oversight.
+As regards the events surrounding certain whistleblowing reports and the termination of employment of certain key Management personnel which occurred during the financial year ended 31 March 2025, the Board reiterates that throughout the investigation and disciplinary process leading up to the terminations, its objective had been to act in the best interests of the Company and its shareholders by upholding a high level of governance, and the Board believes that its leadership succession plans will serve to address the effects of any disruption which may be caused by such events.
+See also the "Succession Planning and Nomination Process" and "Whistleblowing Policy" sections of this report.

-This report outlines the Company's corporate governance practices for the financial year ended 31 March 2024 with specific reference to the principles and provisions of the Code of Corporate Governance 2018 (2018 Code).
-For the financial year ended 31 March 2024, the Company has complied with all the principles of the 2018 Code and substantially all the provisions set out thereunder.
+This report outlines the Company's corporate governance practices for the financial year ended 31 March 2025 with specific reference to the principles and provisions of the Code of Corporate Governance 2018 (2018 Code).
+For the financial year ended 31 March 2025, the Company has complied with all the principles of the 2018 Code and substantially all the provisions set out thereunder.
 Variations in practice from any provision of the 2018 Code are explained in this report.
-A summary of the Company's compliance with the 2018 Code is also provided on page 101.
+A summary of the Company's compliance with the 2018 Code is also provided on page 82.